 Note for 3rd Year students and above:

-Whilst there are no submission requirements in Media Studies for the Diploma School, 3rd Year students and above are encouraged to attend courses in which they are interested.
+Whilst there are no submission requirements in Communication & Media Studies for the Diploma School, 3rd Year students and above are encouraged to attend courses in which they are interested.
 However, priority will be given to those students who are undertaking the course for submission purposes.